DiGo-Certify/DiGo-certify-app/README.md

    ```sh
     npx expo start
    ```
-📱 Scan the QR Code provided on your smart phone to run the app
+📱 Scan the QR Code provided with your smart phone to run the app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>